NeilNjae/one-dimensional-fireworks/pi-pico-version/README.md

 # Program 6: speeding up the animation
 When real fireworks explode, the outer edge of the explosion is bright and the centre gets dimmer.
 Let's change the animation to do that.

 The animation's a bit slow.
 We can speed things up by only updating the pixels that change, rather than all of them.
+But when we do, the animation's too fast!

+We need to add an explicit delay in the "fading" loop so we can see the animation.
+Experiment with adjusting the value of `time.sleep`, and the number of fading steps, to have an animation that looks good.
+(But don't spend so long that you can't do the next steps.)

 > [Program 6](https://github.com/NeilNjae/one-dimensional-fireworks/blob/master/pi-pico-version/main6.py)